ramzi-amara-madi/Inventory-Tracking/README.md

 # Inventory-tracking
 This project is an inventory tracking web application for a logistics company.
 The project is already deploy to a server.
-You can acces with this link : https://inventory-tracking-shopify.herokuapp.com/
+You can acces it with this link : https://inventory-tracking-shopify.herokuapp.com/

 ## What does the app do
 This application allows you to :